quantumjockey/shockwaveCalculatorWebApp/README.md

 The app can now be viewed in the browser at [localhost:3000](http://localhost:3000/).

+To start available test runners, use

+	$ npm test

 If you're developing the old-school way using your favorite text editor and the Terminal (or Command Prompt for you Windows Junkies), that's all you need!

 If you're planning to wrap this module in a project with your favorite IDE, tips & tricks will be included soon in the sections below.